CaioC74/Identificador-de-Fake-News/README.md

 O dataset é utilizado no projeto para as etapas de análise exploratória, preparação dos textos e treinamento dos modelos de classificação.

+Monteiro R.A., Santos R.L.S., Pardo T.A.S., de Almeida T.A., Ruiz E.E.S., Vale O.A.
+(2018) Contributions to the Study of Fake News in Portuguese: New Corpus and Automatic Detection Results.
+In: Villavicencio A. et al. (eds) Computational Processing of the Portuguese Language.
+PROPOR 2018.
+Lecture Notes in Computer Science, vol 11122.
+Springer, Cham

 ## Tecnologias

 O projeto utiliza: